-- 4. When switching to another program within the School, the following programs give exemption in relation to one another: Academic skills 1, 2, and 3 for Organisatiewetenschappen, Personeelswetenschappen, and Sociologie. - 5.
-When switching from Organization Studies to Personnel Sciences or vice versa, grades of identical courses obtained in the first year program are taken from one program to another program. - 6.
-When switching within the Bachelor's programs Psychologie, Personeelwetenschappen or Sociologie from the Dutch-taught to the Englishtaught variant or vice versa, grades of equivalent courses obtained in the one variant will be transferred to the other variant, provided that the Examination Board has given permission for switching in accordance with Article 5.1, paragraph 6.

-- 7. Students who are enrolled in two programs or have already completed one program are not exempted from the minor requirement and any possible elective courses in the context of the second program. - 8.
+- 5. When switching from Organisatie- en Managementwetenschappen to Personeelwetenschappen or vice versa, grades of identical courses obtained in the first year program are taken from one program to another program. - 6.
+When switching within the Bachelor's programs Psychologie, Personeelwetenschappen or Sociologie from the Dutch-taught to the Englishtaught variant or vice versa, grades of equivalent courses obtained in the one variant will be transferred to the other variant, provided that the Examination Board has given permission for switching in accordance with Article 5.1, paragraph 6. - 7.
+Students who are enrolled in two programs or have already completed one program may be exempted from a maximum of 12 ECTS credits from the total of courses in the minor space and possible free electives combined as part of the Bachelor's program(s) they are taking at the School. - 8.
 Students who are admitted to one of the School's Bachelor's programs on the basis of the prior education requirements referred to in Article 6.1, paragraph 1, under a or c, are in principle not eligible for any exemption from the program of the Bachelor's program in question. - 9.
 An exemption from completing a Bachelor's thesis will never be granted. - 10.
 A request for exemption from taking an examination is submitted in writing to the Examination Board, stating the reasons. - 11.
 Unless a request is rejected for formal reasons, the Examination Board will hear the examiners concerned before deciding on the request. - 12.
 A negative decision on a request for an exemption will be motivated.